ukp1513/2pcf_mcf/README.md

 ### Sample data to test

 In this folder, I provide a sample data - 'real_galaxies' and 'random_galaxies'.
 Running the code on this sample data should give the results as in Fig. 3.11 (2pCF) and Fig. 3.18 (MCF) of my PhD thesis.
+See Sect.
+3.2 of the thesis to know more about how this dataset was generated from the GAMA survey.

 For various applications of 2pCF and MCF, please see the papers: